Skip to content ↓

 Early Help can also prevent further problems arising.

-Early Help Teams have Family Support Practitioners who offer help and advice to families in need with difficulties such as parenting, safety planning, mediation and direct work with children/young people.
+The Family Support Team have Family Support Practitioners who offer help and advice to families in need with difficulties such as parenting, safety planning, mediation and direct work with children/young people.

 They arrange Family Network Meetings to bring together family, friends, community and professional support to help the family as a whole.